PokeJofeJr4th/DreamBerd-rs/README.md

 Rust-based interpreter for the DreamBerd language.

 The full specification for DreamBerd is available at https://github.com/TodePond/DreamBerd.
-This file only contains the segments of the specification that are implemented in DreamBerd-rs.
+This file only contains the segments of the specification that are implemented in DreamBerd-rs, along with some of my own additions.

+## Rapidly-Evaporating Program Logic (REPL)

+DreamBerd provides a convenient mode to execute code within the terminal.
+The preservation of state allows you to play with features of DreamBerd without writing your code into a file.
+You can also include code from a file by providing the filename as an argument, which will run it and allow you to play around in what remains.

 ## Statements